Multiply (website): Migration from MSN Groups

 In February 2009, MSN Groups closed to make way for the new Windows Live Groups.
 Communities hosted on the old MSN Groups service can not be migrated across to the new platform.
 As such MSN have worked with Multiply to create a tool which allowed group owners to move their MSN Groups community over to the Multiply service.

 This move by MSN and Multiply succeeded in killing off a large number of MSN Groups communities.
-This was due to the fact that the migration process was rather complex, essentially creating a new group, importing content from the old one.
+This was because the migration process was rather complex, essentially creating a new group, and importing content from the old one.

-This meant that all existing MSN users had to re-join the new group, and if the old community located on MSN Groups was not closed by the owner after the migration process, any changes made afterward were to be lost when the service closed.
+This meant that all existing MSN users had to re-join the new group, and if the old community located on MSN Groups was not closed by the owner after the migration process, any changes made afterwards were to be lost when the service closed.

-Details of the migration process could be found on the MSN Groups homepage which has subsequently been removed and now directs to a Microsoft Account log in page, however information regarding Groups' closure and migration to Multiply has been preserved on a Windows Live blog.
+Details of the migration process could be found on the MSN Groups homepage which has subsequently been removed and now directs to a Microsoft Account login page, however, information regarding Groups' closure and migration to Multiply has been preserved on a Windows Live blog.

 With the announced closure of Multiply's social networking sites, members who used the site for that purpose are looking for alternatives offering similar features.
-While Multiply has not announced a partnership with any other web site or sites for the purposes of migration as MSN did, the CEO did promise to provide "easy ways for you to either download your stuff (photos, blogs, content, etc), or migrate it to other online services" with details to be announced at a later date.
+While Multiply has not announced a partnership with any other website or sites for migration as MSN did, the CEO did promise to provide "easy ways for you to either download your stuff (photos, blogs, content, etc) or migrate it to other online services" with details to be announced at a later date.

 Personal website

 Though Multiply did provide a profile page for users, that was not the main focal point of a user's Multiply presence.
 Rather, each user had a home page where all of their recent content was aggregated.
-The content boxes on this home page could be rearranged and could be aligned into a one or two column format (or a mixture of both).
+The content boxes on this home page could be rearranged and could be aligned into a one or two-column format (or a mixture of both).
 Tagged content boxes could also be added and unwanted boxes could be hidden.

 Users could customize the overall look of their site using either one-click customization tools that Multiply provides or by adding customizations with CSS.